 Initially an actress, she made her debut in the film A Glass and a Cigarette by Niazi Mustapha in 1955.
 A year later, having signed with the Barclay record company, Dalida achieved her first success as a singer with "Bambino".
 Following this, she became the top-selling recording artist in France between 1957 and 1961.
 Her music charted in many countries in Europe and Latin America.
 She collaborated with singers such as Julio Iglesias, Charles Aznavour, Johnny Mathis and Petula Clark.

 Although she made a few films during her career as a singer, she effectively reconnected with cinema with The Sixth Day, a film by Youssef Chahine released in 1986.
-In France, although the film was hailed by critics, it was a commercial failure.

 From Wikipedia (https://en.wikipedia.org/wiki/Dalida) under Creative Commons Attribution CC-BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/legalcode)